zoodor/devops-in-practice-workshop/INSTRUCTIONS.md

 test the connection is configured properly by clicking the "CHECK CONNECTION" button.
 If everything is OK, you can click "NEXT" to move to the final page.

 Let's configure the stages and jobs of this pipeline.
-We'll start with a `test` stage, with an initial job called `build-and-publish` that will use our `docker-jdk` Elastic Agent Profile.
+We'll start with a `commit` stage, with an initial job called `build-and-publish` that will use our `docker-jdk` Elastic Agent Profile.
 We will add an initial task of type "More..." which allows us to setup the command and arguments below: